Online Induction >> Induction Checklist

 The primary goal of a WHS induction is twofold; firstly, it should provide employees with comprehensive knowledge about preventing work-related injuries from occurring, letting them know what type of activities are unsafe so they can avoid carrying out those tasks; secondly, it should teach team members about role responsibilities under local and/or national laws when working in hazardous environments.
 Having such valuable information will not only help keep workers safe but also can prevent legal ramifications.

-Finally, there are various components included in most WHS inductions - such as training related procedures - but one aspect that should never be overlooked is followup.
+There are various components included in most WHS inductions - such as training related procedures - but one aspect that should never be overlooked is followup.
 Followup ensures compliance by ensuring recurring reviews occur so that your staff can keep up with changes in policy or new potential risks involved with working conditions they may encounter over time within their roles.
 Professional and effective followups will assure all teams stay organized while keeping actions consistent across multiple departments if necessary - ultimately helping you remain compliant regarding standard protocols for worker health safety management!

 Safety Role Checklist Items